mesosphere/dcos-docs-site/pages/1.12/cli/install/index.md

 enterprise: false
 ---

-## Prerequisites:
-* A system external to your DC/OS cluster on which you can install the CLI.
-* Network access from the external system to your DC/OS cluster.
-* A command line environment, such as Terminal.

-The recommended method to install the DC/OS CLI is by getting a preformatted set of commands from the DC/OS web interface and running them in the terminal.
-See the instructions for your operating system for more information:
+The recommended method to install the DC/OS CLI is by getting the preformatted set of commands from the DC/OS web interface and running them in the terminal.
+See the prerequisites and instructions for your operating system for more information:

 * [Installing the DC/OS CLI on Linux](#linux)
 * [Installing the DC/OS CLI on macOS](#macos)